YEAH – I HAD ONE OF EACH – no wonder I’m confused!

 • mothers were more affected by child inhibition than fathers

-• the greater the child’s inhibition, the more parents encouraged approach, encouraged/accepted withdrawal & discouraged withdrawal (MORE)
+• the greater the child’s inhibition, the more parents encouraged approach behavior which encouraged/accepted withdrawal & discouraged withdrawal (MORE)

 Naturally, the negative is also of interest

-Since child behaviors influence parenting responses, then unpleasant / difficult ones wear parents down, who may eventually give up providing appropriate empathy & discipline
+Since child behaviors influence parenting responses, then unpleasant / difficult ones wear parents down, who may eventually give up providing appropriate empathy, guidance & discipline

-This study examined reciprocal relationships between parenting functions – supervision, communication, involvement, timid discipline or harsh punishment – and child disruptive disorder symptoms (ADHD, OCD, ODD, chart + MORE).
+One study examined reciprocal relationships between parenting functions – supervision, communication, involvement, timid discipline or harsh punishment – and child disruptive disorder symptoms (ADHD, OCD, ODD

-The results support the idea of a coercive process (parent using threat &/or force) – that child behaviors have a greater influence on parenting action & reactions than the reverse.
+The results support the idea that child behaviors do have a greater influence on parenting action & reactions than the reverse, creating a coercive process (parent using threat &/or force).